Zappos Culture: A Corporate Culture Success Story

 As you can tell by now this was no ordinary company.
 It was Zappos, the online shoe and clothing retailer whose corporate culture has made it a great place to work.
 I talked to CEO, Tony Hsieh, about the principles that drive his culture.
 The big lesson was that everyone — from receptionists to call center operators — represents the company brand.
 Here are five tips I learned from Hsieh about building a winning corporate culture.

 When I asked Hsieh what he was selling at Zappos, he said “Happiness.”
 You see, although Zappos is in the business of selling shoes online, that’s not what the company stands for.
 Ask yourself, “What am I really selling?” and commit yourself to living those values and communicating those values across the entire organization.
-Remember, 2010 is the year of customer service.
-It’s your only sustainable advantage.
+Providing excellent customer service is your only sustainable advantage.
 Wow your customers the Zappos way!

 Carmine Gallo is a communications coach for the world’s most admired brands.
 His is a popular keynote speaker, seminar leader, and author on the topic of leadership and communications.
 Gallo’s most recent book, The Presentation Secrets of Steve Jobs, is an international best-seller.
 He is also the author of Fire Them Up!
 7 Simple Secrets of Inspiring Leaders.
 Visit him online at carminegallo.com.